-The VA Viral Hepatitis website leverages the expertise of the VA Hepatitis C Resource Centers (HCRC), four VA medical centers who work together to develop best practices in hepatitis C prevention, clinical care, patient and provider education, and program evaluation for use within VA as well as for other medical care systems.
-The HCRC products include treatment recommendations, clinician tools, and both provider and patient education materials.
+The VA Viral Hepatitis website leverages the expertise of clinicians across VA medical centers to develop best practices in hepatitis C prevention, clinical care, patient and provider education, and program evaluation for use within VA as well as for other medical care systems.
+The products include treatment recommendations, clinician tools, and both provider and patient education materials.

 The website is also a collaboration between Patient Care Services and the Center for HIV Information (CHI), which also manages the VA's HIV/AIDS website .

 CHI is a program of the University of California San Francisco (UCSF) School of Medicine, which partners with government agencies, foundations, and international organizations to identify and develop information on HIV care, prevention, and policy, and associated conditions.
 CHI's Advisory Board is chaired by Paul A. Volberding, MD, San Francisco VA Medical Center and Professor and Vicechair, Department of Medicine, UCSF.